QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 **MITM** (Man-in-the-middle): an actor intercepts communications and modify or manipulate the data being transmitted.

 **Password**: we must ensure that administrators/managers do not use weak/compromised passwords.

+**DoS**: Denial of Service.
+Attackers send malicious packets to slow down a host; they generate a high level of traffic...
 </div><div>

 <p class="text-center">👉 Solutions or tools 👈</p>